 It is more important than ever for businesses to attract and retain the best talent, and managing compensation effectively is an essential tool for doing so.
 Obviously companies must pay well to compete, but managing salary, merit pay, variable pay and incentives for employees, tracking their hiring anniversaries and conducting accurate performance appraisals make total compensation management a complex process.
 All of this must be managed within budget and policy guidelines.
 As organizations grow and require more employees, the challenges multiply and the difficulty increases.
 Our benchmark research finds that inconsistent execution is the top impediment to effective compensation management for nearly half (47%) of organizations.
 Software designed for this purpose can help.

-Topics: HCM, human resources, Operational Performance Management (OPM), Sales Compensation, Business Performance Management (BPM), CFO, Compensation, Customer Performance Management (CPM), finance, Financial Performance Management (FPM), HR, Sales Performance Management (SPM), Talent Management, TCM, total compensation management, Workforce Performance Management (WPM)
+Topics: HCM, Human Capital Management, Operational Performance Management (OPM), Sales Compensation, Business Performance Management (BPM), CFO, Compensation, Customer Performance Management (CPM), finance, Financial Performance Management (FPM), HR, Sales Performance Management (SPM), Talent Management, TCM, Workforce Performance Management (WPM)

 To help companies improve the efficiency and effectiveness of their payroll management processes, we have assembled our 2015 Value Index for Payroll Management.
 It evaluates vendors of payroll management software to provide a guide for selecting the right application to suit specific needs.
 The executive summary is available for download, and this analysis provides a snapshot of the findings.
 Ventana Research defines payroll management as all activities associated with paying employees correctly and efficiently.
 This set of processes crosses the human resources and finance functions; deployed properly it provides employees with access to their payroll information as well as improving payroll management effectiveness.